lhkung/DeWordle/README.md

 Candidate words with the highest entropy are recommended.

 As the program narrows down choices, one interesting choice arises: to explore or to attack?
-For example, when we are somehow down to three choices and two more chances:
+For example, when we are somehow down to three choices:

 🟩🟨⬛⬛⬛